intellifi-nl/push-doc/spot_protocol_json.md

 This document elaborates the JSON encoding that we currently use in our embedded devices.
 Please make sure that you are familiar with the [spot protocol basics](spot_protocol.md) before diving into these details.
 In this document knowledge of [JSON](http://www.json.org/) is assumed.

+This protocol is used for communicaton between the spot and the Brain server.
+But also for communication between our spots and the Intellifi Dashboard.

+Important: The JSON protocol is not actively developed anymore.
+In the coming months we are planning to switch to a protocol buffers based protocol.
+We will elaborate this on [this](spot_protocol_pb.md) when ready.

 Framing
 -------